 2) Create Incredible Training Programs for Staff

 At first, only NASA used virtual reality to create training sessions for its pilots.
 It made sense since it was all about fast reflexes and every fraction of a second mattered.
 Since simulating a spaceflight doesn’t strike us as being that much different from playing a futuristic computer game, NASA’s use of VR made sense.
+Using VR in education was the next step.

 But then, slowly, many companies started using VR training programs for their staff, even though their line of work looked nothing like a space mission.
 UPS, KFC, and Siemens are only a few examples, and more are following in their footsteps.